jonculver/tnmoc-internet/docs/wizards.md

 P236 - 1977 First demonstration of 3 networks communicating.
 1978. split IP from TCP

 P238 - 1973 Bob Metcalfe adapted Alohanet collision protocol into Ethernet.
-X

 P242- 1979 - Arpanet site $100Kpa to run.
 Only 15 of 61 at universites.
 120 CS departments. => CSNET.
 3 tier access model.
 By 1983 more than 70 sites